rachaelfinch/rachaelfinch.GitHub.io/SQL_Bank_Project.md

 Throughout history, roads have been an innovative way to connect people.
 Before roads, think of the modes of transportation used.
 Typically, people would have traveled by horse or by foot.
 The wheel was invented prior to paved roads, but it wasn’t the most effective mode of transportation when there was heavy rain.
 The introduction of paved roads opened the door for the automotive industry to thrive as well as new technologies such as Google Maps and Waze.
 Many underdeveloped countries today still do not have paved roads and thus, limited transportation.
 The IDA provides these countries with loans and grants to help fund projects like these, which is exaclty what we are going to explore!

 ### The Data
 For this project, I downloaded the most updated IDA Statement of Credits and Grants available.
 This dataset was updated on February 15, 2024.
 It contains ~10.4k rows and 30 columns.
 Each row represents a credit or a grant.
+(For simplicity, I am going to use the term credit throughout this analysis to refer to loans and grants.)
 The columns represent different data elements such as: Credit Number, Country, Borrower, Credit Status, Service Charge Rate, Project Name, Original Principal Amount (US$), Due to IDA (US$), etc. The Data Dictionary for this data set can be shown in [**Data Dictionary for IBRD Statement of Loans and IDA Statement of Credits and Grants**](https://finances.worldbank.org/api/assets/FF2A5DB3-BBD2-444D-ADA8-90DF4A166980?download=true)

 The data can be found following [**This Link**](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-of-Credits-and-Grants-Latest-Availab/ebmi-69yj/about_data)

 I began exploring this dataset with SQL (Standard Query Language) queries using [csvfiddle.io](https://csvfiddle.io/#JTdCJTIyaXNUYWJsZU1ldGFkYXRhT3BlbiUyMiUzQWZhbHNlJTJDJTIyaXNOZXdUYWJsZUZvcm1PcGVuJTIyJTNBZmFsc2UlMkMlMjJpc0NvbmZpcm1EZWxldGVRdWVyeU9wZW4lMjIlM0FmYWxzZSUyQyUyMmlzQ29uZmlybURyb3BUYWJsZU9wZW4lMjIlM0FmYWxzZSUyQyUyMmlzU2hhcmVEaWFsb2dPcGVuJTIyJTNBZmFsc2UlMkMlMjJkYlJlYWR5JTIyJTNBZmFsc2UlMkMlMjJ0YWJsZXMlMjIlM0ElNUIlNUQlMkMlMjJxdWVyaWVzJTIyJTNBJTdCJTIyMCUyMiUzQSU3QiUyMmlkJTIyJTNBMCUyQyUyMnRpdGxlJTIyJTNBJTIyVW50aXRsZWQlMjBxdWVyeSUyMiUyQyUyMmJvZHklMjIlM0ElMjIlMjIlMkMlMjJyZXN1bHQlMjIlM0ElNUIlNUQlMkMlMjJlcnJvciUyMiUzQW51bGwlN0QlN0QlMkMlMjJhY3RpdmVRdWVyeUlkJTIyJTNBMCUyQyUyMmFjdGl2ZVRhYmxlTWV0YWRhdGFDb2x1bW5zJTIyJTNBJTVCJTVEJTJDJTIybG9jYWxUYWJsZXNUb1dhcm4lMjIlM0ElNUIlNUQlMkMlMjJpc1F1ZXJ5SW5Qcm9ncmVzcyUyMiUzQWZhbHNlJTJDJTIyZGlkQWRkTmV3VGFibGVTdWNjZWVkJTIyJTNBbnVsbCUyQyUyMmFkZE5ld1RhYmxlRXJyb3IlMjIlM0FudWxsJTdE).
-After learning what type of information I was working with, I decided to focus on a specific type of Project that these countries need loans for.
+After learning what type of information I was working with, I decided to focus on a specific type of Project that these countries need credits for.
 There were options related to agriculture, education, water, and power.
 However, I decided to choose transportation routes such as roadways and highways as my project of choice.

 ### Analysis
 I began my analysis with these questions in mind:
 1. How much is owed to the IDA?
-2. What country owes the IDA the most and what is their loan total?
+2. What country owes the IDA the most and what is their credit total?
-3. How many total transactions does this country have?
+3. How many total transactions does this country (Q2) have?
-4. How many loans/grants does each country have?
+4. How many projects does each country have credits for?
-5. What is the average service charge rate for the given loans?
+5. What is the average service charge rate for the given credits?
-6. How many loans/grants have a project name of 'Roads' or the name of 'Highway’?
+6. How many Project Names are listed as 'Roads' or the name of 'Highway’?
-7. What is the Sum of the Original Principal Amount (US$) of the loans/grants?
+7. What is the Sum of the Original Principal Amount (US$) of the credits?
 8. How much is owed to the IDA for these projects?
 9. What is the average service charge rate for these projects?
 10. Which country still owes the most for this specific project?